-Green cards through marriage is sometimes referred to as the “fast track” to lawful permanent residence.
-The spouse of a U.S. citizen is deemed an “immediate relative” under the law meaning that there are no quota restrictions on the number of people who can obtain green cards through marriage to U.S. citizens.
-The U.S. citizen starts the process by submitting a form I-130 visa petition on behalf of their foreign-born spouse.
-If the spouse entered the U.S. lawfully, he/she can file for adjustment of status (I-485 packet) without having to leave the U.S.
+Green cards through marriage to a US citizen is the fastest and most common way to become a permanent resident.
+The spouse of a US citizen is deemed an “immediate relative” under the law meaning that there are no quota restrictions on the number of people who can obtain green cards through marriage to US citizens.
+The US citizen starts the process by submitting a form I-130 visa petition on behalf of their foreign-born spouse.
+If the spouse entered the US lawfully, he/she can file for adjustment of status (I-485 packet) without having to leave the US.

 Generally, the spouse receives an Employment Authorization Document (EAD) within 90 days, and may also be eligible for an Advance Parole document to travel abroad.
 If the foreign-born spouse entered the U.S. without inspection, he/she may have to apply for a green card through marriage in his home country.
 He may, however, be eligible to apply for a provisional waiver in the United States.